garyfleming/lets-begin/lets-begin.md

 ^ c) to explore the space so you can find risks and pathways forward,

-^ TODO bias to action, , roadmaps.
-What kind of roadmap?
-Decision inflected
+^ bias to action, trying things, finding risks. roadmaps.

 ----